 One of the more environment-conscious materials, Gaia is a foam based on an organic chemical compound.
 The material is softer than the usual foam and is adept at resisting heat as well as cold.
 The biggest plus is its low density that reduces the PFD weight without affecting performance.

 Your everyday foam and one of the most commonly used materials in PFDs.
-Its inexpensive nature and durability has led to its popularity.
-The more eco conscious may want to avoid this material because it contains oil and chlorine.
+Its inexpensive nature and durability have led to its popularity.
+The more eco-conscious may want to avoid this material because it contains oil and chlorine.

 How To Wear A PFD

 I like to conclude by providing a quick, easy, step-by-step guide on how to wear your PFD just right.

 - Ensure all straps are loosened before you wear the PFD and zip up.

 - Start with the straps around your waist, tightening them to your comfort, and work towards your chest and shoulders.

 - Next, the shoulders of the PFD should be pulled to check the fit.
 It should not move up too much.